CrestfallenLARP/cfldangerden/content/en/rules/_index.md

 Lineages and creatures that are found outside our members and enemies may be treated as necessary on a case-by-case basis.
 While they may not be protected by our laws currently, with appropriate diplomacy, we may find common ground and add them to our ranks.
 Likewise, it may be determined that they go against our beliefs and may become permanently at odds with us.

-## **How to Forge Your Character**
+## How to Forge Your Character

 A player’s character (PC for short) is how they interact with the game world.
 This includes several items such as a Character Sheet, Persona, Costume, and Backstory.
 This section will be focusing on the game specific Character Sheet that is required for play.
-If you are a new player, new to Crestfallen, or just looking for some help, please check out our Character Builder document and videos (coming soon to CrestfallenLarp on Youtube).
+If you are a new player, new to Crestfallen, or just looking for some help, please check out our Character Sandbox document and videos (coming soon to [CrestfallenLarp](https://www.youtube.com/@crestfallenlarp618) on Youtube).

 ### How to Build Your Character Sheet